Traveller tips for Cambridge visitors

-We want your visit of Cambridge to be as agreeable as it can be.
+We want your visit to Cambridge to be as agreeable as it can be.
 Follow our tips and it will be.

 Driving & parking in Cambridge

 With the obvious advice to paying attention to speed limits, Cambridge has also got many bus lanes which are only limited to cyclists, buses, taxis and emergency vehicles.
 If you are found to be driving in one of them, you will be fined, as cameras cover bus lanes.
-Cambridge also recently introduce bus gates – Red bell markers on map below.
-Pay particular attention to Silver Street’s bus gates (essentially, the old bollards were removed and cameras were added).
-Drivers can only use Silver Street from 6am until 10am coming into Cambridge city centre, and then from 4pm until midnight leaving Cambridge city centre.
+Cambridge city council also recently introduce bus gates – Red bell markers on the map below.

-Bus gates are already in operation on four other roads in Cambridge city centre: on Station Road, Bridge Street, Emmanuel Road & Regent Street/St Andrews Street.
+Bus gates are already in operation on four other roads in Cambridge city centre: on Station Road, Bridge Street, Emmanuel Road, Regent Street/St Andrews Street & now Mill Road bridge.
 Penalty charges for driving in bus lanes/gates are £60, discounted to £30 if paid within 14 days.

 Getting around Cambridge